mstarski/sc2-stats/README.md

 # SC2 Stats

+# DUE TO THE RECENT TERMS OF USE CHANGES THAT BLIZZARD MADE TO THEIR API USAGE I WON'T BE CONTINUING TO DEVELOP THIS PROJECT.

 ## Starcraft 2 statistics service
 Desktop application that lets you see your Starcraft II profile.
 Avaliable features: